Lemoncode/svelte-workshop/04-store-login/README.md

 </div>
 ```

-- If we use _set_ we are replacing the whole object without taking into consideration the previous value, we may want to keep a reference to the old object and use the spread operator to keep the previous values and just replace only the one affected by the change, we can do this by using the store _update_ method, it could be something like:
+- If we use _set_ we are replacing the whole object without taking into consideration the previous value, if we want to keep some level of immutability or we need to get
+  the latest cut of the previous value we can use _update_.

 _./src/pages/login-page.svelte_